alikariminik/Milestone-Project-Two/README.md

   * Select the pages link from the setting menu on the left hand side
   * Under the GitHub Pages from the source section drop-down menu, select the master branch
   * Once the master branch has been selected, click on "save".

+### Forking and Cloning
+Forking
+* On GitHub.com navigate to https://github.com/alikariminik/Milestone-Project-Two repository.
+* In the top-right corner of the page, click "fork"

+Cloning
+* On GitHub.com, navigate to your fork of the Milestone-Project-Two repository.
+* Above the list of files, click  Code.
+* Copy the URL for the repository.
+* Open Git Bash.
+* Change the current working directory to the location where you want the cloned directory.
+* Type git clone, and then paste the URL you copied earlier.
+* Press Enter.
+Your local clone will be created.

 ## Credits